jbracker/polymonad-proofs/README.md

     * `Atkey`: Definition of indexed monads in category theory as suggested by Atkey [(Atkey, 2009)](https://bentnib.org/paramnotions-jfp.pdf)
     * `Properties.IsomorphicHaskellMonad`:
       Proof that monads in Haskell (*Set*) are isomorhic to categorical monads.
+  * `Haskell`:
+    Categorized definitionso of Haskell concepts.
+    * `Parameterized.Graded`:
+      Category theory version of graded monads that is isomorphic to Haskell (*Set*) graded monads if *Set* is used as the underlying category.
+    * `Parameterized.Indexed`:
+      Category theory version of indexed monads that is isomorphic to Haskell (*Set*) indexed monads if *Set* is used as the underlying category.
+    * `Constrained`:
+      Specialized definition for constrained functors and applicative functors, together with an example of how endomorphism and `Set`s (as in Haskell finite unordered collection without duplicates) can form constrained functors.
+  * `TwoCategory`:
+    Definition of strict 2-categories and bicategories.
+Examples can be found in the `Examples` submodules.
+  * `TwoFunctor`:
+    Definition of lax 2-functors.
+    * `ConstZeroCell`:
+      A specialized definition of lax 2-functor that uses a constant mapping of 0-cells to ease some of the proofs.
+      This definition yields a lax 2-functor and therefore captures a subset of all lax 2-functors.
+    * `Properties`:
+      * `IsomorphicMonad`:
+        Proof that certain lax 2-functors are isomorphic to categorical monads.
+      * `IsomorphicGradedMonad`:
+        Proof that certain lax 2-functors are isomorphic to our definition of categorical graded monads.
+      * `IsomorphicIndexedMonad`:
+        Proof that certain lax 2-functors are isomorphic to our definition of categorical indexed monads.
+      * `IsomorphicLaxMonoidalFunctor`:
+        Proof that certain lax 2-functors are isomorphic to certain lax monoidal functors.
+  * `End`:
+    Definition of ends, wedges and day convolution.
+This is unfinished and discontinued work due to the difficulty to capture these notions in Agda.
+  * `Yoneda`: Proof of the Yoneda lemma.